pjdijxhoorn/milestone-project-2/readme.md

 ### Acknowledgements

 - My Mentor for the feedback and support.
-- The trainers and coaches of the field Hockeyclub Oranje-Rood, For the talks about what problems the run into while coaching.
+- The trainers and coaches of the field Hockeyclub Oranje-Rood, For the talks about what problems they run into while coaching.
 - The teams of field Hockeyclub Oranje-Rood for testing the website and its usefulness.